EvanJo/McHugo/README.md

 - To get more advanced features (e.g.: view draft website on netlify, debug serverless Lambda functions), check out the [Netlify CLI](https://docs.netlify.com/cli/get-started/)

-## Optional Builder
+## Google Sheets Site and CV Builder
-As an option, you can build contents of your site and CV from a googlesheets.
+Thanks to [Derek Chan](https://github.com/derek-chan), you can generate build contents of your site and CV from a Google Sheet.
 These files are in the `./build/` folder.

-The R scripts read information from a googlesheets and builds a PDF CV and the publications pages and the experience module on Hugo.
+The R scripts read information from a Google Sheet and builds the PDF CV, publications pages, experience module on Hugo.

 The CV building code is adapted from [Nick Strayer](https://github.com/nstrayer/cv).
 Some features have been taken out in this version for simplicity and compatibility.